-There are places where we expect to be reasonably safe, such as when we go out shopping, visit a doctor’s office, and check in to a hotel.
+There are places in Seattle and its surrounding communities where we expect to be reasonably safe, such as when we are out shopping, visiting a doctor’s office, and checking in to a hotel.

 We carry this expectation because businesses that cater to the public are obligated to prevent violent crime on their property by taking measures to protect people.
 These include precautions like maintaining adequate lighting, hiring security guards, and addressing known safety concerns.

 Unfortunately, some businesses, individuals, and government entities fail to take reasonable precautions and as a result, innocent people become victims of violent crimes and sexual assault.

 When a business, property owner, government entity or private organization fails in their duty to promote safety, crime victims can potentially have an opportunity hold them accountable for the damages that they have suffered.
 Monetary damages can never fully compensate for the trauma of a crime victim’s experience, but they can be a meaningful resource to help crime victims rebuild their lives and move forward.

 Additionally, accountability creates an incentive for business and property owners to take their obligations to promote safety seriously and help prevent future victimizations.